 Before you go off to college, you’ll have to make many important decisions regarding your student loans.
 After you’ve determined what type of plan you’re going to move forward with, you’ll move on to basic, mechanical decisions about the plan’s implementation.
 How long will your repayment period be?
-Will you pursue loan forgiveness?
+Will you pursue student loan forgiveness?
 And, perhaps most importantly, who will co-sign your loan?

 Co-signing a loan is exactly what it sounds like: a legal process that splits responsibility for payment between multiple parties.
 There are many reasons to go this route, from the most basic (you don’t want to get someone else in legal trouble by missing a payment) to the more complex (accounting for tax deductions and credit scores).
 Basically, having someone co-sign a loan boils down to sharing the burden of payment between yourself and someone you trust in order to better complete the process on time.